Kapitänleutnant (Crew 36)

 |U-105||29 Oct 1942||2 Jun 1943 (+)||2 patrols (163 days)|

 Jürgen Nissen joined the Kriegsmarine in 1936.
-From March 1939 to June 1941 he served as a Watch Officer and a Gunnery Officer on the destroyer Z 20 Karl Galster.
+From March 1939 to June 1941 he served as a Watch Officer and a Gunnery Officer on the destroyer Karl Galster (Z 20).
 He went through U-boat training from June to Dec 1941 (Busch & Röll, 1999).

-Nissen served as a Watch Officer with the 2nd Flotilla from Dec 1941 to July 1942 when he began his U-boat Commander training with the 24th Flotilla which he finished in Sept 1942 (Busch & Röll, 1999).
+Nissen served as a Watch Officer with the 2nd Flotilla from Dec 1941 to July 1942, when he began his U-boat Commander training with the 24th (Training) Flotilla, completed in Sept 1942 (Busch & Röll, 1999).

 Kptlt.
-Jürgen Nissen and his entire crew of 53 men died when the U-105 was sunk on 2 June 1943 near Dakar by depth charges from a one-of-a-kind French Potez-CAMS 141 flying boat named "Antarés" of Flotille d'exploration 4E, French Naval Air Force (Niestlé, 1998).
+Jürgen Nissen and his entire crew of 53 died when U-105 was sunk on 2 June 1943 near Dakar by depth charges from a one-of-a-kind Potez-CAMS 141 flying boat named Antarés from Flotille d'exploration 4E of the French Naval Air Force (Niestlé, 1998).